techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 # Transfer phone numbers to Microsoft Teams

-This article is for administrators and IT professionals and applies to Microsoft Teams Calling Plans and services.
-The article describes how to transfer phone numbers from your current service provider to Microsoft Teams.
+This article is for administrators and IT professionals porting their phone numbers from their current service provider into Microsoft Teams Calling Plans in the Teams Admin Center (TAC).
+Once completed, Microsoft becomes your Public Switched Telephone Network (PSTN) service provider.

-To transfer your phone numbers, you can use the porting step-by-step guide in the Microsoft Teams admin center.
-After you port your phone numbers to Teams, Microsoft becomes your service provider.

 Before you start, review prerequisite knowledge referenced in the following articles: